Supplier convergence: Convergence pattern

-Benefits of Supplier Convergence
+Benefits

 Supplier convergence, when properly executed, can provide benefits to both companies and customers.
 The 2004 Microsoft paper by Trowbridge et al. singles out mergers and "bundling" as a particularly positive aspect of supplier convergence.
 By merging, it says, companies can increase their overall efficiency; that is "the cost of performing multiple business functions simultaneously should prove to be more efficient than performing each business function independently, and therefore drive down overall costs" (Trowbridge et al. 2004).
 This can also prove beneficial to the customers, as they can often receive a number of services and products at a better value from one company than from several smaller ones.
 The convergence of information suppliers, such as websites, also offers the public the ability to view and receive information from one source.

-Drawbacks of Supplier Convergence
+Drawbacks

 A key drawback to supplier convergence is that one of the main concepts of it is to force smaller companies into mergers or out of business by replacing or threatening to replace them with one large company offering different products or services.
 Wal-Mart and Borders, two of the superstores cited above, have received criticism for forcing local, independent stores out of business by offering convenience and prices that smaller retail stores would not be able to match.
 For many, this is a concerning trend, as it means local retail outlets will continue to be replaced with large, multinational firms.

 A drawback to supplier convergence from a business's perspective can occur when a company applies convergence in such a way that makes it inconvenient for customers, and thus backfires on the company.
 For example, Belgian telecom company Belgacom decided in the late 1990s to combine fixed and mobile phone services into a single subscription.
 The plan failed, however, when customers wanted to keep these services separate and the company had technical difficulties in producing a single bill for two services (Shankar 2003).

-Supplier Deconvergence
+Supplier deconvergence

 Although much more rare than supplier convergence, supplier deconvergence occurs when a company offering several services or products breaks into a number of smaller companies specializing in a specific service or product (InterTradeIreland 2002).
 This may occur as part of a restructuring process for companies, or may be a strategic decision to associate different companies with specific services or products.